oddbird/css-sandbox/src/overflow/explainer.md

 ---
 draft: 2023-04-17
-title: Overflow Extensions Proposal & Explainer [partial draft]
+title: Overflow Extensions Explainer
 eleventyNavigation:
   key: overflow-explainer
-  title: Proposal & Explainer [partial draft]
+  title: Explainer
   parent: overflow
 ---

+{% warn %}
+This is a high-level draft explainer exploring issues with
+(and possible extensions to) CSS overflow/layout -- especially in relation to common UX patterns like tabs, carousels, and accordions.
+This is not a complete proposal, but a starting place for further conversation.
+{% endwarn %}

 ## Authors